JianqiaoJIN/master_thesis/README.md

 \* If someone wants to evaluate the OPUAD algorithm by NAB and get the scoreboard, please adapt it to the requirements of the NAB at first.

+### Granger Causality Analysis
+Temporal-casual effect between time series data is commonly quantified by Granger causality.
+However, its basic form is not applicable to large scale data with non-linear interactions.
+In this repository, four variants of the Granger causality analysis are implemented and their performance are tested on the two simulated system, the one is linear VAR sytem, the other is nonlinear Henon system.

 ### Analysis of Historical Performance of SAP HANA
 Due to the data privacy and protection policies, SAP does not allow to public its data, therefore, the experimental results cannot be shown here.